sdmg15/Best-websites-a-programmer-should-visit/README.md

 </div>

 ## Computer Books
+- [Automate the Boring Stuff with Python](http://automatetheboringstuff.com/2e) : Basic Python Introduction to beginners where you learn to automate things.
 - [Become a Programmer, Motherfucker (list of books)](http://programming-motherfucker.com/become.html) : Exhaustive list of books from Zed A. Shaw.
 - [Best books for GATE CSE](http://gatecse.in/best-books-for-gatecse/)
 - [cses.fi/book.html](https://cses.fi/book.html)